Tax savings at a glance

 Deductions on business expenses

-For the self-employed, claim deductions on allowable business expenses incurred wholly and exclusively in the course of carrying on a trade/business.
+For the self-employed, claim deductions on allowable business expenses incurred wholly and exclusively in the course of carrying on a business, and not prohibited under tax law.

 Deductions on rental expenses

-Claim tax deduction on actual expenses incurred or 15% deemed rental expenses + mortgage loan interest incurred in producing the rental income on your property.
+Claim tax deduction on actual expenses incurred or 15% deemed rental expenses + mortgage loan interest incurred in producing the rental income on residential.

 Deductions on donations

-Tax deductions of 2.5 times the amount of donations made to an Institute of Public Characters (IPCs) in 2023.
+Tax deductions of 2.5 times the amount of donations made to Community Chest or any Institute of Public Character (IPC) in 2024.

 Parenthood Tax Rebate (PTR)